MrHedmad/kerblam-paper/src/main.typ

 Languages like Python and R can interpret and execute single-file scripts which achieve some goal (i.e., "scripting").
 As scripting is so fast, convenient, and easy to do, it is the most common method of doing data analysis.
 Scripting provides much flexibility during the development process, but this typically exacerbates the fragmentation of project structures.
-In particular, the environment of execution now becomes much more relevant: which packages are installed and at which versions, the order that the scripts were read and executed, sometimes, even the order of _which lines_ in the scripts are (manually) run become important to the success of the overall analysis.
+In particular, the environment of execution now becomes much more relevant: which packages are installed and at which versions, the order that the scripts were read and executed and, potentially, even the order of _which lines_ are (manually) run become important to the success of the overall analysis.

-This increased flexibility is obviously useful for the research process, which requires the ability to change quickly in order to adapt to new findings, especially during exploratory research.
+This increased flexibility is obviously useful for the research process, which requires the ability to change quickly in order to adapt to new findings, especially during hypothesis-generating "exploratory" research.
-The principles presented here aim to retain this essential feature, but, at the same time, push for increased standardization of methods, avoiding the most common and dangerous pitfalls one can encounter during the process of data analysis.
+The principles presented here aim to retain this essential requirement of adaptability, but, at the same time, push for increased standardization of methods, avoiding the most common and dangerous pitfalls one can encounter during the process of data analysis.

 === 1.
 Use a version control system
 At its core, software is a collection of text files, and this includes data analysis software.